gravitystorm/openstreetmap-carto/CODE_OF_CONDUCT.md

-# Go Community Code of Conduct
+# OpenStreetMap Carto Community Code of Conduct

 ## Why have a Code of Conduct?

 Online communities include people from many different backgrounds.
-The Go contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
+The OpenStreetMap Carto contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.

-The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about Go effectively, productively, and respectfully.
+The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about OpenStreetMap Carto effectively, productively, and respectfully.

 The second goal is to provide a mechanism for resolving conflicts in the community when they arise.

 The third goal of the Code of Conduct is to make our community welcoming to people from different backgrounds.
-Diversity is critical to the project; for Go to be successful, it needs contributors and users from all backgrounds.
-(See Go, Open Source, Community.)
+Diversity is critical to the project; for OpenStreetMap Carto to be successful, it needs contributors and users from all backgrounds.

 With that said, a healthy community must allow for disagreement and debate.
 The Code of Conduct is not a mechanism for people to silence others with whom they disagree.

 ## Where does the Code of Conduct apply?

-If you participate in or contribute to the Go ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.
+If you participate in or contribute to the OpenStreetMap Carto ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.

 Explicit enforcement of the Code of Conduct applies to the OpenStreetMap Carto GitHub project and code reviews.

-## Gopher values
+## Values

-These are the values to which people in the Go community (“Gophers”) should aspire.
+These are the values to which people in the OpenStreetMap Carto should aspire.

 - Be friendly and welcoming
 - Be patient